 Our primary New Jersey water utility system (the Middlesex System) provides water services to approximately 61,000 retail customers, primarily in central New Jersey.
 The Middlesex System also provides water sales under contract to municipalities in central New Jersey with a total population of over 0.2 million.
 Our Bayview system provides water services in Downe Township, New Jersey.
-Our other New Jersey subsidiaries, Pinelands Water Company (Pinelands Wastewater) and Pinelands Wastewater Company (Pinelands Wastewater) (collectively, Pinelands), provide water and wastewater services to approximately 2,500 customers in Southampton Township, New Jersey.
+Our other New Jersey subsidiaries, Pinelands Water Company (Pinelands Water) and Pinelands Wastewater Company (Pinelands Water) and Pinelands Wastewater Company (Pinelands Water and wastewater services to approximately 2,500 customers in Southampton Township, New Jersey.